Note: Updated May 2018 for clarity and additional resources.

 If you’re committed to becoming more mindful in your daily life, turning often to your spiritual tools will help you slow down and feel calmer!
 The best way to do this is to join my Miracle Membership.

-As a Miracle Member you get everything you need to stay consistent on your spiritual path, accessible from all your devices.
+As a Miracle Member you get everything you need to stay consistent on your spiritual path, including a brand-new meditation and podcast episode.